DanielLiszka/Employee-Tracker/README.md

-# dynamic readme generator
+# Employee Tracker

 ## Description
 A command-line application was created to manage a company's employee database.

 ## Usage
 The inquirer package was used to create a command line program.
-Answer the prompts to enter data
+Answer the prompts to enter or view data
   <img src="utils/README-GENERATOR.gif"><br>
   Or view link here - [Screencastify](https://drive.google.com/file/d/1YvW_pjwfVK6DWQ9vg4zX-FRBvW7dZR_-/view)